howsoai/platform-installation-examples/vault-certmanager/README.md

 kubectl exec -n vault vault-0 -- vault status
 ```

-Check the [Vault UI](https://vault.local.howso.com/), accept the certificate warning and use the root token to login:
+Check access to the [Vault UI](https://vault.local.howso.com/), accept the certificate warning and use the root token to login:
 ```sh
 # this will print the root token
 jq -r ".root_token" vault-init.json
 ```

-> Note: If you can't see the UI - troubleshoot before proceeding.
+> Note: If you can't see the UI - troubleshoot before proceeding; a working ingress is needed for the vault cli to connect to the Vault server.

 ### Install vault cli